Nisanisa7/coffee-shop/README.md

 ## About The Project

 Coffee Shop is a store that sells some good meals, and especially coffee.
-We provide high quality beans
+We provide high quality beans.
+With this app user can order food and cah use to dine-in or home delivery.
+User can also edit their profile

 ## Screenshots